 Launched in 2016, Pokémon GO ingeniously fused the thrill of the Pokémon franchise with real-world exploration using GPS and AR technology.
 This unique blend turned catching Pokémon from a virtual pastime into an active, social adventure.

-Instead of tapping away on a screen, you literally walk through your neighborhood, park, or anywhere your feet can take you to discover Pokémon in the real world.
+Instead of tapping away on a screen like you would playing Pokémon Violet, you literally walk through your neighborhood, park, or anywhere your feet can take you to discover Pokémon in the real world.
 This kind of accessibility makes it one of the best phone games when on the go.

 With smooth animations and impressive artwork, Gwent: The Witcher Card Game brings some of the most iconic elements from The Witcher universe into one place.
 Think of this like a fighting game, but with strategic decision-making, similar to the mini-game from The Witcher 3: Wild Hunt.